Lyrics/lyrics-website-generator/README.md

  - [ ] pages with breadcrumbs should use breadcrumb schema Mobile
  - [x] it should be possible to navigate the website and read lyrics using tablet or smartphone
- - [ ] whle on mobile, all navigation items should be at least 40px wide/tall
+ - [ ] while on mobile, all navigation items should be at least 40px wide/tall
 Lyrics page
  - [x] lyrics sheet should preserve newline characters, but wrap onto the next line if wider than the viewport (to avoid having a horizontal scroll bar)
  - [x] lyrics sheet should have visible but very light full-width horizontal separators between lines